An Experimental Evaluation of an AI-Powered Interactive Learning Platform

 The process of transforming traditional textbooks and learning materials into these more dynamic, engaging, and personalized sources can, however, be time consuming and labor intensive for teachers, thereby limiting the broader use of AI-powered education tools \citep{dennison2025}.
 When considering direct and independent use by students for more personalized experiences at scale, several areas of concern emerge that demand careful consideration.
-These include the critical issues of accuracy, bias, academic integrity, factuality and reliability of model outputs, the potential for over-reliance on AI tools and its long-term impact on cognitive abilities and critical thinking skills, and students’ inherent capacity to formulate effective prompts for facilitating their learning processes \cite{han2024, Park2024, Tankelevitch2025, Chan2023, denny2023}.
-Furthermore, research has been mixed when it comes to demonstrating the efficacy of AI tools on performance outcomes \cite{do2025, Leong2024, Pallant2025}.
+These include the critical issues of accuracy, bias, academic integrity, factuality and reliability of model outputs, the potential for over-reliance on AI tools and its long-term impact on cognitive abilities and critical thinking skills, and students’ inherent capacity to formulate effective prompts for facilitating their learning experience \citep{han2024, Park2024, Tankelevitch2025, Chan2023, denny2023}.
+Furthermore, research has been mixed when it comes to demonstrating the efficacy of AI tools on performance outcomes \citep{do2025, Leong2024, Pallant2025}.

 In this paper, we build upon pedagogical best practices to experimentally test the impact of an AI-powered interactive learning platform on student understanding and recall of information.
 We investigate the following research questions: